yan-hic/Xtream-m3u_plus-IPTV-Player/README.md

 ## **Future plans**
 - **Home tab:** Home tab with previously watched and popular movies and series.
+- **Favorites tab:** Find your favorite TV channels, movies and series.
 - **TMDB support:** Much more information about movies and series with the TMDB API.
 - **Improve startup loading time:** Improve loading time at startup by optionally loading the IPTV data from cache.
 - **Dark theme**